capyb2222/LunaGC_7.0.0/README.md

 # LunaGC-7.0.0 WIP

 ## Note from the maintainer
 This is a fork from girluh's [LunaGC](https://github.com/girluh/LunaGC).
-Ima stop updating for now, will update next patch tho (if proto and nt is available :3)
+VERY WIP, so expect many bugs.

 ## Updated version of Grasscutters, with some new features implemented.
 If you need help, please create an issue in this repository and I will try my best to help.